 JENSEN WEIR (Brighton & Hove Albion) attended The Grange School, Hartford and made his First Team debut for Wigan Athletic in the Checkatrade Trophy whilst still a pupil at school.
 He made his league debut against Birmingham City in April 2019 and joined Brighton & Hove Albion in July 2020.
 He has represented both Scotland and England at youth levels.

-RHYS NORRINGTON-DAVIES (Sheffield United, currently on loan at Luton Town) attended Royal Russell School where we was a member of the team that won the Boodles ISFA Cup in 2017 and also played regularly for the ISFA U18 Representative Team.
+RHYS NORRINGTON-DAVIES (Sheffield United, currently on loan at Stoke City) attended Royal Russell School where we was a member of the team that won the Boodles ISFA Cup in 2017 and also played regularly for the ISFA U18 Representative Team.
 On leaving school, he signed for Sheffield United.
-He has enjoyed a series of successful loan spells at Barrow in the National Leaug (2018-29), Rochdale in League One (2019-20) and Luton Town in the Championship (2020-21).
+He has enjoyed a series of successful loan spells at Barrow in the National League (2018-29), Rochdale in League One (2019-20), Luton Town and now Stoke City in the Championship (both 2020-21).
 He made his full Welsh debut against Bulgaria in the UEFA National League in October 2020.